edelabar/ericdelabar.com/_posts/outdated/2008-03-25-philly-emerging-technologies-for-the-enterprise.markdown

 ---
 layout: post
-title: Philly Emerging Technologies for the Enterprise by Eric DeLabar
+title: Philly Emerging Technologies for the Enterprise
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, conferences]
 ---
-# Philly Emerging Technologies for the Enterprise

 I won't be at the [TheServerSide Java Symposium](http://javasymposium.techtarget.com/) this year, but I will be going to [JavaOne](http://java.sun.com/javaone/sf/).
 To hold me off until then I'm heading down to the [Philly Emerging Technologies for the Enterprise](http://www.phillyemergingtech.com/)